Ravindra Chavan: Political career

 In 2002, Ravindra Chavan was appointed as the Kalyan Sub-District President of the Bharatiya Janata Yuva Morcha.
 In 2005, he was elected as a corporator in the Kalyan-Dombivli Municipal Corporation, representing the Savarkar Road ward in Dombivli.
 In 2007, he became the Chairman of the Standing Committee of the Kalyan-Dombivli Municipal Corporation.

 During his tenure as a corporator, Chavan was elected as the first Member of the Legislative Assembly (MLA) from the Dombivli Assembly constituency in 2009, defeating Rajesh Kadam of the Maharashtra Navnirman Sena and securing 61,104 votes on the ticket of the Shiv Sena-BJP alliance.

 Chavan won the Maharashtra Assembly elections in 2014 and 2019.
 In the 2019 Maharashtra legislative elections, he won by receiving the highest number of votes in the Konkan region of Maharashtra.
-In 2016, he was appointed Cabinet Minister in Maharashtra governnment, with the portfolio of Ports, Information Technology, Medical Education, and Food, Civil Supplies, and Consumer Protection.
+In 2016, he was appointed Cabinet Minister in Maharashtra government, with the portfolio of Ports, Information Technology, Medical Education, and Food, Civil Supplies, and Consumer Protection.
 In February 2018, Chavan was appointed as the Guardian Minister of Raigad district, succeeding Prakash Mehta.
 In July 2019, Chavan was also appointed the Guardian Minister of Palghar district.

 Following the dissolution of the BJP-Shiv Sena alliance and the establishment of the Maha Vikas Aghadi government, Chavan continued to serve as an MLA and was appointed General Secretary of the Bharatiya Janata Party, Maharashtra in July 2020.
 In 2022, he was appointed as a Cabinet Minister in the Shinde-Fadnavis government, responsible for the Ministry of Public Works (excluding Public Undertakings).
 In September 2022, the Shinde-led government appointed him as Guardian Minister of Palghar district and Sindhudurg district.

 In 2024, Ravindra Chavan was re-elected from the Dombivli Assembly constituency for the fourth consecutive term, with a margin of 77,106 votes.